roma-glushko/hirsh/README.md

 ## Maturity

-The project is in MVP and alpha state.
+The project is in early MVP state.

 It's being actively tested using my RaspberryPi Zero 2W under the current unstable Ukrainian infrastructure conditions.